 Chlorine is one of the most important chemicals you can put into your pool.
 Chlorine is what is known as a “sanitizer” in pool chemistry.
 This means that it is responsible for cleaning your pool water.
 This make sure it is safe and bacteria-free.
-Today on Pool Calculator we are going to be diving into the Suggested Free Chlorine level you test for.
+This article will dive into the Suggested Free Chlorine level you test for.
 This includes explaining what Suggested Free Chlorine is, why it is important, and how it differentiates itself from your Free Chlorine level.

 Click here to learn about the relationship between Free Chlorine and Total Chlorine

 Suggested Free Chlorine can simply be put as the balance between your Free Chlorine level and the level of Cyanuric Acid in your pool water.
 Why is this important you may ask?
 While Cyanuric Acid serves as a buffer and protection for the Free Chlorine in your water, it also decreases the cleaning power of Chlorine.
 This means that as you add more Cyanuric Acid to your pool you will also need to add more Chlorine in order to reach the optimum level of Chlorine cleaning power.
 This is why Suggested Free Chlorine is important to test for.

 To read an article on the relationship between Chlorine and Cyanuric Acid, click here!